 General Area Information

 SEVEN MILES OF OCEANFRONT In the Town of Wells, there are four beautiful sandy beaches.
-Wells Beach, Crescent Beach and Drake's Island Beach are open to the public, while Moody Beach is private (walking only - no sunbathing, fishing, stopping).
+Wells Beach, Crescent Beach and Drake's Island Beach are open to the public, while Moody Beach is private.

 Public Restrooms are available and lifeguards are on duty, 7 days a week from June through September.